commandrod/manhunt/README.md

 ___

 ### How to install
-Download the jar file here: https://www.spigotmc.org/resources/manhunt-plugin.92337/download?version=398605.
+Download the jar file here: https://www.spigotmc.org/resources/manhunt-plugin.92337
+Note: The spigot page might be outdated, the updated code is in the github!
 ___

 ### Plugin commands:
 - ``/manhunt help``<br />
-show all commands
+Shows all commands.

 - ``/manhunt sr [player]`` <br />
-set speedrunner to [player]
+Sets speedrunner to [player].

 - ``/manhunt start``<br />
-let the games begin
+Starts the game.

 - ``/manhunt forceend`` <br />
-finish the game in the middle of it
+Force end the game.

 ### Plugin permisions
 - manhunt.admin